MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/fileact-interact/swift-receive-adapter-synchronous-and-deferred-modes.md

 ---
 description: "Learn more about: SWIFT Receive Adapter Synchronous and Deferred Modes"
-title: "SWIFT Receive Adapter Synchronous and Deferred Modes | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "SWIFT Receive Adapter Synchronous and Deferred Modes" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 704def2c-ac82-4cdb-9354-609cc8dc1a0d
-caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # SWIFT Receive Adapter Synchronous and Deferred Modes
 SWIFTNet Link (SNL) server applications can operate in two different modes: synchronous and deferred mode.
 In synchronous mode, the server application sends a business response back to the client application.
 In deferred mode, the server application sends a technical acknowledgement back to the client application.